EU makes last-ditch bid for Serbia-Kosovo deal

 Serbia retained de facto control over a small, Serb-populated pocket of north Kosovo, in an ethnic partition that frequently flares into violence and that the EU says must end.
 The standoff has frustrated plans by NATO to further cut back its Kosovo peace force, which now numbers 6,000 soldiers.

-In a major U-turn in official policy, Serbia's ruling coalition has offered to recognise the authority of Pristina over the north, but wants autonomy for some 50,000 Serbs living there.
+In a major U-turn in official policy, Serbia's ruling coalition has offered to recognize the authority of Pristina over the north, but wants autonomy for some 50,000 Serbs living there.

 Talks in Brussels had foundered over the powers Serbs would wield, particularly over policing and courts.
 Serbian government officials said progress had been made over several days of informal contacts with Pristina.